coodoo-workhorse/workhorse/README.md

 ### Chained-Jobs
 A Chained-Job is a list of executions of a single type of job, that are two by two linked.

-The first execution of a Chained-Job has a child execution, the last execution of a Chained-Job has a parent execution and all other executions between these two have both, a parent and a child execution.
+The first execution of a Chained-Job is linked with an execution named child-execution.
+This child-execution is an execution, that get processed only if the first one has been successfully processed.
+The last execution of a Chained-Job is linked with an execution named parent-execution.
+This parent-execution is the contrapose of an child-execution.
+All other executions between these two have both, a parent- and a child-execution.

 The relation between this members is: An child execution can only be processed, if the process of the parent execution was successful.

 #### How to use
-To create a chained-Job, you just have to call the function `createChainedExecutions(List<T> parametersList)` on an instance of a Worker with the list of parameter.
+To create a chained-Job, you just have to call the function `createChainedExecutions(List<T> parametersList)` on a Worker's instance.

-For each element of this list an execution with the given element as parameter will be created to perform the task.
+For each element of this list an execution with the given element as parameter is created to perform the task.

-Workhorse will process the Chained-Job with the order of the elements  specified in the list.
-It assure that the element at `position = n` can't be process before an successful execution of the element at `position = n+1`.
+Workhorse will process the Chained-Job with the order of the elements  specified in this list.
+It ensure that the element at `position = n` can't be processed before the successfully execution of a job with the element at `position = n+1`.

 #### Example
-Let us suppose we have a Betcommunity application, that allows users to bet on the outcome of football matches.
+Let us suppose we have a Betcommunity-application, that allows users to bet on the outcome of football matches.
 At the end of the season the application has to calcute how many points a lamda user has achieved.
 A obvious point here is: the global score achieved at the end of a given matchday also depends on the amount of point obtained on the last one.
 In this case rather than sequentially create a job for each matchday we can use the Chained-Job as follow.

+In the following example we suppose that a Worker `PointcalculationWorker` already exists.
+This Worker takes informations about a given matchdays as parameter and perform the calculation of points.
 ```java
 @Inject
 PointcalculationWorker pointcalculationWorker;